 has a unique maximum value at $\mbf A = \frac{1}{k} J_k$ of $\gamma_d(\frac{1}{k} J_k) = \log k + \frac{d}{2} \log\left(\frac{(k-1)^2}{2k^2}\right)$. \end{corollary} The proof of Corollary~\ref{cor:opt_doubly_reg_tour} follows immediately from Propositions~\ref{prop:generalized_AN} and \ref{prop:tourn_prod_eigenvectors}.

-In order to give some explicit bounds on $\chi_o(\vec{\mathcal{G}}(n,p=\frac{d}{n}))$ and $\chi_o(\vec{\mathcal{G}}(n,d))$ in terms of $d$ in Corollary~\ref{cor:main_cor}, it is useful to have some quantitative bounds on the gaps between orders of doubly-regular tournaments.
-In particular, there is a doubly-regular tournament of every order that is prime and equivalent to $3 \pmod{4}$.
-Erd\H{o}s~\cite{pE35} showed that for $n$ sufficiently large, there are always primes equivalent to each of $1 \pmod{4}$ and $3 \pmod{4}$ in the interval $[n, 2n]$, extending Bertrand's postulate.
-The precise bounds given in the paper by Ramar\'{e} and Rumely~\cite{RR96} can be used to show that this property holds for all $n \geq 2$.
-Since Paley tournaments are doubly-regular, this gives the following result.
+In order to give some explicit bounds on $\chi_o(\vec{\mathcal{G}}(n,p=\frac{d}{n}))$ and $\chi_o(\vec{\mathcal{G}}(n,d))$ in terms of $d$ in Corollary~\ref{cor:main_cor}, it is useful to have some quantitative bounds on the gaps between orders of doubly regular tournaments.
+In particular, there is a doubly regular tournament of every order that is prime and equivalent to $3 \pmod{4}$.
+Erd\H{o}s~\cite{Er35} showed that for $n$ sufficiently large, there are always primes equivalent to each of $1 \pmod{4}$ and $3 \pmod{4}$ in the interval $[n, 2n]$, extending Bertrand's postulate.
+The precise bounds given in the paper by Ramar\'{e} and Rumely~\cite{RR96} can be used to show that this property holds for all $n \ge 2$.
+Since Paley tournaments are doubly regular, this gives the following result.

-\begin{lemma} For every $n \geq 2$, there exists $k$ with $n \leq k \leq 2n$ so that there exists a doubly-regular tournament of order $k$. \end{lemma}
+\begin{lemma} For every $n \ge 2$, there exists $k$ with $n \le k \le 2n$ so that there exists a doubly regular tournament of order $k$. \end{lemma}